pranavshivk97/Divvy-Bike-Demand-Estimator/README.md

 ## To Run the Project

-* To run the project, download data from the official Divvy web: <https://divvy-tripdata.s3.amazonaws.com/index.html>
+* To run the project, download data from the official Divvy website: <https://divvy-tripdata.s3.amazonaws.com/index.html>
 * Clone the repo and separate the datasets into separate folders.
 * Run the preprocessing notebook to get the cleaned dataset.
 * Run regression_techniques.ipynb to get the models.